3bdoibrahim/ValidIt/README.md

 # Example

-The following example is part of a registration form, the flow should be pretty standard
+The following example is part of a registration form:

 ```php
 require "validit.class.php";